Arengario di Monza, guide to the discovery of the ancient town hall

 The regulations of the Italian ACI Kart Championship

-Let's start by taking a look at the essential elements of the Championship rules (which are available in full at this link ).
-In particular, it is interesting to see the list of admitted classes and titles up for grabs that pilots can aspire to conquer.
+Let's start by taking a look at the essential elements of the Championship regulations (which are available in full at this link ).
+In particular, it is interesting to see the list of admitted classes and the titles up for grabs that pilots can aspire to win.

 Admitted classes and titles up for grabs